tuerkerme/sales_data_storytelling/README.md

 2. Impact of Shipping Mode on Sales and Profit: Investigate how different shipping modes (such as standard, second class, first class, same day) affect sales and profit.
 This can provide insights into operational efficiencies and customer preferences.

-Let's begin with the analysis of the geographic distribution of customers.
-We'll examine the number of customers, sales, and profit by city and state.
-This analysis will help us understand which regions are most important for the business and where there might be opportunities for growth.

-Geographic Distribution of Customers and Impact of Shipping Mode Analysis
+#### Geographic Distribution of Customers and Impact of Shipping Mode Analysis

 1. Geographic Distribution of Customers